Jaime Pacheco

-Jaime Moreira Pacheco (born 22 July 1958) is a Portuguese former footballer who played as a central midfielder, currently manager of Egyptian Premier League club Pyramids FC.
+Jaime Moreira Pacheco (born 22 July 1958) is a Portuguese former footballer who played as a central midfielder, currently a manager.

 During his career he played, among others, for Porto and Sporting CP, amassing Primeira Liga totals of 296 matches and 19 goals over 15 seasons.
 Subsequently, he worked as a manager for several clubs for more than two decades, including Boavista which he led to its only league title.

 A Portugal international on 25 occasions, Pacheco represented the country at the 1986 World Cup and Euro 1984.

 Playing career

 Club

 Born in Paredes, Pacheco arrived at FC Porto from lowly Aliados do Lordelo FC, then in the second division.
 He eventually consolidated himself in the team's starting XI, playing more than 100 competitive matches during his first spell.

 In the summer of 1984, Pacheco signed with another Primeira Liga club, Sporting CP, moving alongside teammate António Sousa as part of the deal that sent 17-year-old prodigy Paulo Futre in the opposite direction.
 The pair returned after two seasons, proceeding to win the European Cup, the Intercontinental Cup and the UEFA Super Cup whilst appearing regularly (Sousa more than Pacheco).

 Pacheco joined Vitória F.C. aged 31, playing two seasons with both them and F.C.
 Paços de Ferreira and another with S.C.
 Braga – always in the top flight – retiring at the end of 1995 with amateurs U.S.C.
 Paredes.